 Advantages Of This Particular Funnel Pump

-• Since the funnel is comparatively bigger than other filtering devices, you are able to filter a bigger volume of solution at one go through this funnel pump.
+• Since the funnel is comparatively bigger than other filtering devices, you are able to filter a bigger volume of solution at once through this funnel pump.

 • The filtering elements are very fine.
 Therefore, the solids you are able to collect through this filtering process are also much finer than those collected through other filtration processes.